drmikecrowe/Claude/SETUP_TROUBLESHOOTING.md

 2. **Check system requirements:**
    - Node.js 18+
-   - Docker installed and running
+   - Podman or Docker installed and running
    - Sufficient disk space for Qdrant storage
    - Network access for npm packages and OpenAI API